fossas/fossa-cli/docs/integrations/haskell.md

 - `cabal-install`
 - `stack`

+## Discovery

+Haskell discovery traverses the filetree, looking for `cabal.project`, `stack.yaml`, and `*.cabal` files.

+Because cabal and stack projects necessarily generate `*.cabal` files, we remove `*.cabal` entries in a deduplication pass: `*.cabal` files with a project file in the current or any parent directory won't be included in the final output.

 ## Analysis

-Analysis differs based on the build tool
+Analysis differs for each of the build tools.

 ### cabal-install

-Projects defined in cabal.project and standalone cabal packages are analyzed the same way.
+Projects defined in `cabal.project` and standalone `*.cabal` packages are analyzed the same way.

-1. A solver plan (from `cabal new-build`) is generated if it doesn't already exist via `cabal new-build --dry-run`
+1. A solver plan (from `cabal new-build`) is generated if it doesn't already exist via `cabal v2-build --dry-run`

 2. The solver plan is analyzed and its dependency graph extracted (from `dist-newstyle/cache/plan.json`)

 > note: analysis will fail if a solver plan doesn't exist and isn't able to be generated.
-Ensure that `cabal new-build` has been or can be run from the project directory
+It's best to build the project before running `fossa analyze`

 ### stack